 The City is situated only a few miles from the City of Chattanooga and is one of nine municipal entities that are incorporated in Hamilton County, Tennessee.
-Most businesses and industries are not located in the City of Lakesite although some revenue growth is anticipated from the business district along Hixson Pike.
-Expenditures for the coming year are expected to increase as the City looks to start several larger capital projects.
-The City's property tax rate this levy year is \$0.240 per \$100 of valuation, no change from the past year rate.
+Most businesses and industries are not located in the City of Lakesite.
+Although some revenue growth is anticipated from the business district along Hixson Pike, the City expects a significant increase in revenues during the coming fiscal year from grant funds.
+Likewise, expenditures for the coming year are expected to increase as the City has plans for significant capital improvements to public right-of-way to be made using federal and state grant funds.
+The City's property tax rate this levy year is \$0.235 per \$100 of valuation, no change from the past year rate.